 5. Change Energy Suppliers

 Most people rarely think about changing their suppliers, but if you are looking to save your gas bills by up to £200 per year, it is high time you did it.
 If your gas bill has suddenly gone up, chances are your supplier made the increase.
+For instance, you can check comparison sites to choose electricity provider perfect for your needs.

 6. Service the Boiler